chaoss/education/README.md

 # Introduction

 Welcome to CHAOSS CHAOSS Onboarding Courses.
-The courses here provide guidelines that will help you start up your journey in open source and navigate CHAOSS activities seamlessly.
+The courses here provide guidelines that will help you start up your journey in open source and navigate through CHAOSS activities seamlessly.

 ## Getting Started